 3. The counselor will review and evaluate the documentation which will include the impact of the documentation on the goals and standards of the academic program, course, and/or activity.
 The student will be notified once documentation is reviewed to determine whether it meets the established criteria, verifies the existence of a disability, and establishes how the requested accommodation will be effective.
 The process of determining reasonable accommodations is a collaborative effort between you, the college’s counselor, a professional providing the documentation, and the course instructor or program director, if necessary.

-4. The Counseling and Career Development Center will issue an accommodation letter to the student’s instructor(s) if reasonable accommodations are determined.
+4. The Counseling Center will issue an accommodation letter to the student’s instructor(s) if reasonable accommodations are determined.
 Each semester thereafter, the student must repeat the process by submitting appropriate documentation, completing forms, and meeting with the counselor to develop appropriate accommodations.

 5. Individuals may use the formal or informal process for dispute resolution, if necessary (see Student Handbook under Student Grievance/Complaint Procedure).

 Montgomery Community College recognizes that disabilities include mobility, sensory, health, psychological, and learning disabilities.
 It is our intent to provide reasonable accommodations to qualified individuals with disabilities.
 There are three kinds of accommodations that are not considered reasonable:

 (1) It is not a reasonable accommodation if making the accommodation or allowing participation poses a direct threat to the health or safety of others;

 (2) It is not a reasonable accommodation if making the accommodation means making a substantial change in an essential element of the curriculum (educational viewpoint) or a substantial alteration in the manner in which services are provided; and